Skip to Content

 11401 Arlington Ave., Riverside, CA 92505

 The Hidden Valley Nature Center is located on 1500 acres and includes 25 miles of hiking and equestrian trails.
-The Nature Center is open on Saturdays from 10:00 am to 4:00 pm and includes a variety of interactive activities for children, including the chance to observe live animals.
+The Nature Center includes a variety of interactive activities for children, including the chance to observe live animals.
 Families will also enjoy the pond and picnic area.
-A variety of educational activities are held throughout the year; check the website for details.
+A variety of educational activities are held throughout the year; check the website for details on hours and pricing.

 Chino Youth Museum